dec/angular-canvas-gauge/README.md

 # angular-canvas-gauge

-This is an AngularJS 1.x directive for the excelent Mikhus's canv-gauge project we can found at https://github.com/Mikhus/canv-gauge
+This is an AngularJS 1.x directive for the excellent Mikhus's canv-gauge project we can found at https://github.com/Mikhus/canv-gauge

 ## How this work?